 As an accomplished chamber artist, she has collaborated with world renowned artists such as Robert Sheena, Bayla Keyes, and Keisuke Wakao.
 Also, Hokyong Choi’s ensemble, Soloists of New England, was invited to perform at the 2018 Artist Faculty Series at Green Mountain Chamber Music Festival and at Lincoln Center in 2019.
 Recently, a CD of the live performance at Lincoln Center was released.
 She was also invited to perform at the Wellesley Free Library in 2017, and her solo and chamber performances have been filmed by Wellesley Media Corporation, a Massachusetts cable station.
 For the past two years Ms. Choi has been invited to serve as a staff pianist at the Boston University Tanglewood Institute, where she has worked closely with many young musicians.

 Ms. Choi received her Doctor of Musical Arts from the Boston University, Master of Music from the Peabody Institute at Johns Hopkins University, and her Bachelor of Music from Seoul National University.
 Her doctoral lecture recital presented Nicholai Medtner’s work for piano solo, 6 Skazki Op.51, under the title “Skazka utilized narratives of the Russian tradition of folk-tales in the old-fashioned scheme, as well as an abundance of Russian musical characteristics”.

 Ms. Choi has been engaged as a piano instructor for Boston University and Cambridge Public Schools.
 She has also been invited to give masterclasses at the Young Artist Piano Program of Boston University Tanglewood Institute.
-She is currently engaged with Boston Conservatory at Berklee, Boston University Tanglewood Institute and Soloists of New England as a pianist.
+She is currently engaged with Boston Conservatory at Berklee, Boston University Tanglewood Institute and Massachusetts Institute of Technology as an Affiliated Artist.